Finding Probabilities for Normal Distributions In Exercises 7–12,... | Channels for Pearson+

 Finding Probabilities for Normal Distributions In Exercises 7–12, find the indicated probabilities.
 If convenient, use technology to find the probabilities.

 MCAT Scores In a recent year, the MCAT total scores were normally distributed, with a mean of 500.9 and a standard deviation of 10.6.
-Find the probability that a randomly selected medical student who took the MCAT has a total score that is (b) between 490 and 510.
+Find the probability that a randomly selected medical student who took the MCAT has a total score that is (c) more than 515.
 Identify any unusual events in parts (a)–(c).
 Explain your reasoning.
 (Source: Association of American Medical Colleges)

 Verified step by step guidance